 - Blurry vision which could result if the swelling due to a chalazion on the upper lid is enough to press on the cornea.

-In most cases chalazia will resolve naturally in several weeks, but there are few things you can do:
+Chalazia take longer to heal than styes.
+In most cases they will resolve naturally in several weeks to months, but there are few things you can do: